ToSStudio/ToS_DS1307/README.md

 Why another RTC-Library for Arduino ?
 This one gives you full control over the SQW-Pin of the DS1307.
 Use it as an additional GPIO.
 This can make quite a difference on an embedded system such as an ATtiny85 which comes with only five-and-a-half GPIOs.
 (The "half" GPIO is the Reset-pin which can read Analog values above the reset-threshold.
 Some people have added multi-button keyboards using a resistor array attached to the reset-pin.
 See http://www.technoblogy.com/show?LSE).

 Try the standalone demo first.
 It does not require any library as the DS1307-code is inside a class of the Sketch.
+It will display date & time on the serial monitor and flash the LED on SQW every second.
+In setup() you can set time & date.

 ## 🧠 Highlights